giladl82/collab-todo/README.md

 - Run the client

 ## Things to be done
-I would like to replace the yjs implementation with [syncedstore](https://syncedstore.org/docs/).
-A library build on top of yjs to make it easier to use.
+~~I would like to replace the yjs implementation with [syncedstore](https://syncedstore.org/docs/).
+A library build on top of yjs to make it easier to use~~.

+I already implemented the project using the [syncedstore](https://syncedstore.org/docs/) library.
+So I created a new branch named [Yjs](https://docs.yjs.dev/) and in it you can find the old implementation.

 ## License